Kingsley1331/ITV/README.md

--- in a directory of your choice run 'git clone https://github.com/Kingsley1331/ITV.git' in the command line -- cd into the newly created ITV directory and run 'npm install' to download all the dependencies -- visit localhost:3000 to launch the application
+-- in a directory of your choice run 'git clone https://github.com/Kingsley1331/ITV.git' in the command line -- cd into the newly created ITV directory and run 'npm install' to download all the dependencies -- run 'node server.js' when the downloads are finished -- visit localhost:3000 in your web browser to launch the application